 Finding Expired Domain Names

-You can see millions of domains that have completely expired by searching at ExpiredDomains or FreshDrop.
+You can see millions of expired domains by searching at ExpiredDomains or FreshDrop.
 ExpiredDomains supplies free accounts, while FreshDrop only provides two months of access at no cost.
 However, FreshDrop features a few search filters that ExpiredDomains doesn’t offer.

-You’re free to purchase them on any domain registration service if it supports the relevant top level domain.
+You can purchase them on any domain registration service if it supports the relevant top-level domain.
 They cost just as much as domains that no one has ever used.
 You can also access additional discounts by searching for discount codes.

 You’ll find that many of the domains hold little appeal.

 They’re too long and contain several hyphens or numbers.
-Others have been tainted by marketers who tried to artificially boost their search rankings for a high-value loan, prescription drug or gambling keywords.
+Others have been tainted by marketers who tried to artificially boost their search rankings for high-value loans, prescription drugs or gambling keywords.

 Fortunately, the above-mentioned websites will let you refine your search in many ways.
 You can specify the desired, look for domains above a certain age or leave out addresses that contain numbers and hyphens.
 Some investors prioritise the shorter TLDs like .com and .org.